andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 # General observations

 Teacher said that is common paths generating problems.
 Paths related to paths of the files.

+You have also an option in the Azure Portal (inside the app details) to see the logs of the app.
+You have to enable logs in the app to see the logs.